-Transitioning between year groups can be an anxious time for children.
-To support children, teachers meet with the new class teachers in the summer term to hand over all of the relevant SEND information.
-If needed, children can have extra visits to their new classes or transition booklets are provided to help children with SEND have a smooth transition to their new class.
+Transitioning between year groups can be an anxious time for pupils.
+To support pupils, teachers meet with the new class teachers in the summer term to hand over all of the relevant SEND information.
+If needed, pupils can have extra visits to their new classes or transition booklets are provided to help pupils with SEND have a smooth transition to their new class.